AntoineMurry/turbine_opt/README.md

 Another constraint is that the different weights should form up 4 lobes of mass, in order to maximize turbine lifespan.

 A script has been created for demo.
-Install the mackage by typing "$ make install" at package root, then simply type "$ turbine-opt-example".
+Install the package by typing "$ make install" at package root, then simply type "$ turbine-opt-example".

 Below is the tree of the package.